Everything You Need to Know About the Ethereum Crypto Giant

 3. Depositing Funds

-Once you have the account ready, you can start depositing funds by using a method you prefer and is supported by your exchange.
+Once you have the account ready, you can start depositing funds by using a method you prefer that is supported by your exchange.
 On an ideal exchange, you can deposit funds in the following manners:

 - PayPal Transfers